This site has been built by Steve's mum.

 I will miss his gentle teasing when I didn't have a clue what to do.
 His patience as, like teaching a child, he guided me how to do things.
 His wink of 'well done' when I regaled him with my little triumphs.

-I am finding it very therapeutic building this site.
-Finding the photos, talking about him.
-It helps my grieving process.
+I am finding it very therapeutic building this website.
+Finding the photos, talking about him, it helps my grieving process, long after I had made this site I read that making a memorial website is now recommended by grief counsellors and there are even charities offering help to make them for those who don't know how.
 Some might say it is morbid, strange or weird but I would say to them, when you have lost a child, when you have visited them in a funeral parlour and held their ice cold hand, then you will have the right to that opinion, until then ...... shush

 I hope you find something of interest.
 Enjoy our shared memories and if you have any of your own do let us know.